DMARC adoption statistics 2026: 89% of emails pass DMARC but 14.5% still fail SPF (July 2026 Update)

 • timeseriesGroups/dmarc — 90-day daily trend data used for directional analysis

 All percentages are rounded to two decimal places.
 "Deprecated" TLS versions refers to RFC 8996, which formally deprecated TLS 1.0 and 1.1 in March 2021.
+The threatCategory figures are reported by Cloudflare as overlapping percentages (a single message can match multiple categories), so they describe the share of flagged mail carrying each signal rather than a partition that sums to 100%.

 Third-party sources cross-referenced in this analysis

 Want to see the full technology stack behind any company's email authentication setup?
-TechnologyChecker.io scans 50 million domains monthly and detects over 40,000 technologies, including which DMARC processors, email security vendors, CRM platforms, and marketing automation tools each company relies on.
+TechnologyChecker.io scans 29.9 million active domains monthly and detects over 40,000 technologies, including which DMARC processors, email security vendors, CRM platforms, and marketing automation tools each company relies on.
 Start a free lookup to see a complete technographic profile.